bkammerling/ubuild-jekyll/wunder_collections/_apps/goodpatch.md

     We also facilitate workshops to bring the teams together and to bring a Human- Centered Design approach into the organisation.
 So we ensure prototyping the UX and creating the UI experience of products and mobility services.
 - screenshot: "/uploads/2020/12/04/bild_04.JPG"
   title: Goodpatch’s Research Lab
-  screenshot_description: " A clear and comprehensive understanding of user behavior
+  screenshot_description: A clear and comprehensive understanding of user behavior
     is at the core of everything we do.
 For this reason, we decided to build an in-house research lab that would enable us to provide our clients with the valuable user insights required to make key decisions and guarantee that their products have the biggest impact.
-Equipped with the latest technologies, our research lab is located in the heart of Kreuzberg, Berlin."
+Equipped with the latest technologies, our research lab is located in the heart of Kreuzberg, Berlin.
+- screenshot: "/uploads/2020/12/07/bild_05.jpg"
+  title: We speak English, Japanese, German, design & tech
+  screenshot_description: We craft details and create delight.
+With a Human-Centered
+    Design approach, we ensure that digital products and services become meaningful to your users and enrich their lives.
+On and off the screen.
+Since we recently listed to the Tokyo Stock Exchange, we are a stable company with a highly professional setup - meeting the compliance requirements of our corporate customers.
 app_details:
 - detail_title: ''
   detail_content: <a href="https://global.goodpatch.com" title="Developer Website